enigo-rs/enigo/README.md

 Please have a look at our [changelog](CHANGES.md) to find out what you have to do, if you used a previous version.

+## Debugging

+If you encounter an issue and want to debug it, turn on log messages as described [here](DEBUGGING.md).

 ## Permissions

 Some platforms have security measures in place to prevent programs from entering keys or controlling the mouse.
 Have a look at the [permissions](Permissions.md) documentation to see what you need to do to allow it.